When to Call a Mobile Mechanic: A Beginner’s Guide

 CMAA also states that under no circumstances should anyone perform inspections if they have not received appropriate training nor the knowledge of the applicable codes and regulations of the crane equipment.

-CMAA mentions the inspector should have formal training in these areas:
+CMAA mentions that the inspector should have formal training in these areas:

 Safety and design codes that are related to overhead cranes